An algorithm for random signed 3-SAT with Intervals: An algorithm for random 3-iSAT

 \subsection{Comparison to algorithms for classical SAT}

-For classical SAT, if a variable $\avar$ is set to a value, the probability that a random literal containing $\avar$ evaluates to true is $\nfrac 12$ --- independently of the value.
+For classical SAT, if a variable $\avar$ is set to a value, the probability that a random literal containing $\avar$ evaluates to true is $\nfrac 12$ --- independent of the value.
 As will become apparent in the next section, this is far from true for random interval literals.
 There, the value $\nfrac 12$ is the single, most likely value to be contained in a random interval (the probability is $\nfrac12$) and all other values are less likely.
 Hence, we will assign $\nfrac12$ to the variables as long as possible which is for all free variables.

 The rationale behind assigning the value $\nfrac12$ to free variables is two-fold.
 Firstly, it makes the analysis a lot more easy than if one tries to find a maximum cardinality subset of literals containing $\avar$ all of whose intervals have pairwise non-empty intersection.
 Secondly, for large numbers of literals containing $\avar$, the maximum cardinality of a subset with pairwise intersecting intervals is asymptotically attained by taking all literals with intervals containing $\nfrac12$ (this is Theorem~4.7 of Scheinerman's paper~\cite{Scheinerman88}).
+This, in particular, implies that assigning an interval of values to a variable does asymptotically not lead to a satisfying interpretation of the formula which is not satisfying if assigning the single value $\nfrac12$.

 The situation for constrained variables is similar, but a bit more complicated.
 For constrained variables, we are free only to choose the value for the variable within the interval $\anI$ for the literal $\aliteral = \avar \in \anI$ which we wish to satisfy.
 Unlike to classical SAT, where this does not change the probability that other random literals containing $\avar$ are satisfied, depending on $\anI$, this probability may change considerably.
 Moreover, for two literals containing $\avar$, the two events of both being satisfied simultaneously with $\aliteral$ are not independent.